thwaller/protonvpn-ufw/README.md

 ### Parts
 1. /ufw/ - Solution using ufw - forcevpn script file should be placed in your local bin and files within /etc/ changed appropriately in their matching locations.
 2. /proton/ - The function in ProtonVPN's cli script for the killswitch, which is currently disabled in the script.
 This can be used as a guide, but also needs consideration should Proton enable it within the cli script.
+3. /scripts/ - potential alternatives to the ufw solution.

 ### ProtonVPN Enter/Exit IPs
 1. US-FREE#1 : 108.59.0.37